PTSD Counseling Online|Complex PTSD Therapist in California

 Teletherapy can help you achieve your goals.
 The privacy of a virtual environment provides a safe environment to be yourself and work through whatever keeps you from living the life you want.

-PTSD treatment online can help you make sense of your trauma so your central nervous system can calm down.
+PTSD counseling online can help you make sense of your trauma so your central nervous system can calm down.

 What's the difference between PTSD and trauma?

 Both are associated with mental and emotional distress, but there is a big difference between the two.
 Post Traumatic Stress Disorder is a diagnosable mental health condition that can develop after exposure to any traumatic event, such as combat, sexual assault, or a natural disaster.
 On the other hand, trauma alone does not meet the criteria for a mental health condition.
 Trauma is an emotional response to an intensely distressing event.
 Most people who experience trauma do not develop Post Traumatic Stress Disorder.

 They have overlapping symptoms.
 Both include avoidance of the location or situation where the trauma occurred.
 Feeling nervous or fearful in situations is another commonality.
 Nightmares are another symptom they share.